zcaceres/MPC/Student-Handbook/StudentHandbook.md

 5. A timed debate with a classmate
 6. A live experiment

-The format is up to you.
-But it needs to include a public-speaking component.
+All formats must include a public-speaking component.
 Before you perform your song, give some remarks about why you wrote it.
 Explain your art.
 Frame the scene.

 You can do it alone, or you can work with others.
 Everyone needs a main role, though.
 No freeloaders.